joby-lol/php-tid/README.md

 ## What is smolUID?

 smolUID is a simple, lightweight library for generating unique, time-ordered, human-readable IDs.
-Unlike full UUIDs or simple auto-incrementing database IDs, UIDs are:
+Unlike full UUIDs, more complex enterprise-grade time-orderd IDs, or simple auto-incrementing database IDs, UIDs are:

-- **Human-readable**: String representations as base 36 integers for more compact format for URLs, markup, etc.
+- **Human-readable**: String representations as base 36 integers for more compact (10-13 characters) format for URLs, markup, etc.
 - **Time-ordered**: Can be represented as integers or strings, and both are naturally sortable by rough creation time
 - **URL-safe**: No special characters that are hard to type or need encoding in URLs
 - **Privacy-conscious**: Can drop optional amounts of timestamp precision to avoid leaking exact creation times
 - **Ergonomic**: Strings can be easily converted from the concise format back into the underlying integer, or vice versa
-- **Future-proof**: Currently all values are 63 bits, meaning that they will fit in the default integer representation of almost any language/environment, but the length is not fixed so future versions may expand that length if needed.
+- **Future-proof**: Currently underlying integer values are 63 bits, so they fit in a signed 64-bit integer

 ## Why smolUID?